taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## Hello!

-Below is my first, and self-assigned, verification project.
+I am hoping for feedback on my below self-assigned verification project.

+I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role.
+[Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf)  This project is my first step in building a verification portfolio.

-I found an extremely simple CPU, created a verification plan, built a testbench in EDAplayground, and executed the verification plan.
+The project: Identify an extremely simple CPU, create a verification plan, build a testbench in EDAplayground, and execute the plan.

-My goal was to understand how verification tools (SV, UVM, SVA, functional coverage, etc.) work in concert, before attempting a more complex testbench and DUT.
+The goal: to build understanding of how verification tools work together (SV, UVM, SVA, functional coverage, etc.), before attempting a more complex project.

-I am looking for feedback, before beginning another project:
+I am looking for feedback:
-1. Do you have any thoughts or criticism of the verification plan, testbenches or simulations below?
+1. Do you have any criticism of the verification plan, testbenches or simulations below?
+2. Do you think building increasingly complex testbenches is a reasonable approach to landing an entry level DV engineering role?
-2. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I could contribute as an entry-level DV engineer?
-Next, I plan to try to verify aspects of the Berkeley Out-of-Order Machine (BOOM) Core with the Ocelot vector unit.
+3. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I am prepared to contribute in an entry-level DV engineer?
+For my next project I am considering focusing on Berkley’s OoO risc-v BOOMcore.
-3. Do you think building increasingly complex testbenches is a reasonable approach to landing an entry level DV engineering role?

 All input is much appreciated.
 Thank you!

 Taylor Templeton

-(I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role.
-[Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf))

 ## Verification Plan

-I created my verification plan based on the following resources:
+I created my verification plan guided by the resources cited at bottom.
-* Andrew Piziali's "Functional Verification Coverage Measurment and Analysis"
-* James Peet's  "Verification plans : the five-day verification strategy for modern hardware verification languages"
-* The Siemens' Verification Academy's "UVM Cookbook" and "Coverage Cookbook"
-* The OpenHW Group's Core-V Verification Project verification plans

 ([Verification Plan Excel](Draft_VerificationPlan.xlsx))